Ham and Cheese Egg Roll

 There is no need to season the egg mixture as the ham and cheese are salty on their own.
-If you are concerned about the fat content of cheese, you can choose low-fat cheese or try out my other tamagoyaki recipe with carrots, shallots and spring onions.
+If you are on a low-carb diet, you can use low-carb friendly cheese or try out my other tamagoyaki recipe with carrots, shallots and spring onions.

 |Click on photo to view full size|

 |Note: Ingredients, seasonings and measurements are at the “Printable Recipe” link above.
 Recipe is adapted from ochikeron’s Mille-Feuille Tamagoyaki Youtube video.|

 |Half each square cheese slice.
 Pair each cheese slice with a same size ham.
 You need three pairs for this recipe.|